keeperdog/docs-vuepress/docs/guide/README.md

 so I can make a difference in a team.

 That’s all.
 Thank you for giving me the chance

+## 你有什么缺点

+I used to wait until the last minute to set appointments for the coming week, but I realized that scheduling in advance makes much more sense.

+I like to make sure that my work is perfect, so I tend to perhaps spend a little too much time checking it.
+However, I've come to a good balance by setting up a system to ensure everything is done correctly the first time.

+## 薪资期望

+I expect the annual total package to be between 650000 to 750000.
+It's best to have stock options.
+Stocks give me a strong sense of belonging。

+If this is the right job for me, I am sure we can come to an agreement on salary

 ## 一则英文小笑话